 The Section regularly provides assistance, occasionally in-depth support, to county prosecutors with respect to federal habeas corpus cases, most frequently involving capital sentences, and provides training for prosecuting attorneys and law enforcement officers.
 From time to time, at the direction of the Attorney General, First Deputy Attorney General or the Director of the CLD, the Section undertakes special projects designed to air or inform Pennsylvania’s prosecutors and others.
 Recently addressed topics include firearm pre-emption and Pennsylvania’s mandatory reporting statutes.
 As is topically appropriate, SLS also assists in the review and drafting of proposed legislation.

-Bureau of Special Investigations is composed of those units and programs which provide support in the areas of intelligence gathering and analysis, including special operations program, computer forensics, electronic surveillance, and technical services.
+Bureau of Investigative Services is composed of those units and programs which provide support in the areas of intelligence gathering and analysis, including special operations program, computer forensics, electronic surveillance, and technical services.
 The Child Predator Section is also a part of this Bureau as well are responsibilities including amendments to the agent manual, development of agent training programs, and implementation of office-wide security initiatives.

 Bureau of Narcotics Investigation and Drug Control has sworn narcotics agents and is mandated by law to enforce the provisions of the Controlled Substance, Drug, Device and Cosmetic Act (35 P.S. §780-113 et. seq.) and other related statutes.
 It exists as one of the largest agencies in the nation devoted exclusively to drug enforcement.
 Additionally, through the Municipal Drug Task Force Program, the OAG encourages joint participation and involvement of local and state law enforcement personnel in the investigation, apprehension and prosecution of drug traffickers and drug trafficking organizations within the Commonwealth of Pennsylvania.
 To support and encourage joint participation, funding is available to reimburse municipal law enforcement personnel for overtime with related benefits and authorized case expenses while assisting the OAG in designated task force investigations.
 Equipment and training related to drug enforcement are also available through the OAG or presented by qualified Bureau personnel.
 Funding for Municipal Drug Task Force operations is provided to municipalities under the Drug Control Assistance Program.
 Funds are also provided to District Attorney administered Task Forces.